boennecd/mssm/README.md

       ests[i, ] <- ests[i - 1L, ] + lr_i * de
       set_parems(i)

-      # check that Q is positive definite and the system is stationary
+      # check that Q is positive definite, the dispersion parameter is
+      # positive, and the system is stationary
       c1 <- all(abs(eigen(F.)$values) < 1)
       c2 <- all(eigen(Q)$values > 0)
+      c3 <- !has_dispersion || disp > 0.
-      if(c1 && c2)
+      if(c1 && c2 && c3)
         break

       # decrease learning rate